 Suddenly, the whir of arrows were flying by her, just barely missing their mark.
 She looked in the direction of the arrows and saw the man who went across the river.
 She began to look back in the direction she was running and noticed a little too late of the incoming tree.
 She hit it face first and whirled to the ground.
 Weren't elves supposed to be graceful?
 She thought to herself.
 As she got up an agonizing pain reverberated through her entire being.
 She looked down and stifled a scream when she saw an arrow protruding through the top of her thigh.
 He yelled at her as he started closing in “Gotcha now, pointy!”
 Real clever.
 She cloaked herself once more and loosed arrows the fastest she ever had.
 Most of them missed or hit his armor to no avail but she finally got one straight in the eye before he was upon her.
 The horse reared at the smell of blood and the man fell off.
 Elénaril tried her best to calm the horse but it took too long.
 By the time she was mounted, the other men were closing in towards the sound of the scream.
 She rode but this horse was foreign and she had lost all sense of direction.

 The men came upon her when the trees broke open and she was back at the river.
 “Damn it!”
 She cursed.
 The horsed refused to go into the water.
 She tried shooting more arrows but it was no use.
 The horse was completely unstable and flung her off into the water when the other men unsheathed their swords.
 My hair… The dye ran from her hair into her eyes blinding her.
 With nothing left to lose, she called out for her lover as loud as she possibly could before there was nothing but darkness.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Alayne K.Write a Review